-Each year two specific topics will be studied in depth and from various angles (legal, political, but also economic and technological), with the goal of providing an in-depth understanding of complex topics.
-Several guest lecturers from various disciplines and involved with the subject will be invited, so that with this multidisciplinary approach a comprehensive understanding will be obtained.
-The course will be conducted in the form of a case study and a group assignment and active participation from the students in the extensive discussions is required.
-Examples of topics are: telecommunications, the International Space Station, suborbital flights, the use use of space resources, Galileo, etc.
+Each year two specific topics will be studied in depth and from various angles (legal, political, but also economic and technological).
+Several guest lecturers from various disciplines and involved with the subject will be invited, so that a global understanding can be obtained.
+The course will be conducted in the form of a case study and active participation from the students in the extensive discussions is required.
+Assessment is based on class participation.
+Examples of topics are: telecommunications, the International Space Station, space tourism, Galileo, etc.

 International Institute of Air and Space Law (IIASL)